 And I was clearly in no position to say no to her, seeing as how I’d finished my second box of creme eggs the night before and was already having withdrawals.

 So yes, I told her, “of course I’m up for trying to make a creme egg dip.
 Right now.
 Be right back.”

-This dip may very well take the thrown as my all-time favorite.
+This dip may very well take the throne as my all-time favorite.

 It has everything you could possibly want: festive colors, sugary taste, creamy texture, and a little bit gooey (in all the right ways – trust me) that will make eating the dip fun.

 I could totally see myself making this year-round, mixing up the colors to match whatever event seemed fitting.

 I already can’t wait to make it again!